CarmenPopoviciu/protractor-styleguide/README.md

 that we have to run around fixing them every time the HTML markup under test changes.
 The only thing to take care of is keeping the Page Object definition in sync with its corresponding part of the UI.

+With these basic concepts out of the way, time for some Page Object related best practices ;)

 #### Rule PO-001
-  * *UpperCamelCase* the names of your Page Objects **Why?:** Because by definition, a Page Object is an object-oriented class and therefore all class naming conventions apply to it
+  * *UpperCamelCase* the names of your Page Objects

+  **Why?:** Because by definition, a Page Object is an object-oriented class and therefore all class naming conventions apply to it

     ```javascript
       /* avoid */